07947613070

 Wedding Reading at Merton Register Office

-In this reading shot, you can see the amount of light coming through the front French windows.
+In this reading shot, you can see the bright sunlight coming through the front French windows.

 Exchange of rings at wedding in South London

-The look of delight on bride Felicite’s face is unmistakable, and the Autumnal scene through the windows add colour to this portrait of the exchange of the rings.
+The look of delight on bride Felicite’s face is unmistakable, and the Autumnal scene through the windows adds colour to this portrait of the exchange of the rings.

 Registrar reading the vows at a wedding in Merton, South London